codetriplett/spective/README.md

 ### Spin
 The angle in radians along the z axis.

-### Offset
+### Position
-The adjustment along the new x, y and z axis.
+The placement along the x, y and z axis.